feeeper/keras-tensorflow-windows-installation/README.md

-# Keras-TensorFlow-GPU-Windows-Installation (Upadated: 12th Apr, 2019)
+# Keras-TensorFlow-GPU-Windows-Installation (Updated: 12th Apr, 2019)
 10 easy steps on the installation of TensorFlow-GPU and Keras in Windows

 ### Step 0: Install NVIDIA Driver <a href="https://www.nvidia.com/Download/index.aspx?lang=en-us" target="_blank">Download</a>